 Θ=2ΚrρfCpf∂T∂|z|.
 (3)

-The complete mixing approximation can be posterior validated and is justified since transverse temperature gradients in the horizon remain relatively small throughout speleogenesis.
+The complete mixing approximation can be validated a posteriori and is justified because the transverse temperature gradients in the horizon remain relatively small throughout speleogenesis.

 Reactive transport

-The depth-averaged solute transport advection-diffusion-reaction equation is,
+The depth-averaged solute transport advection-diffusion-reaction equation is

 0=-q∂c∂r+Dr∂∂rhr∂c∂r+Ωr,t, (4)

-where c is the (depth) averaged dissolved calcite ions concentration, D is the molecular diffusion coefficient and Ω is the reaction term50,51.
-In Eq.
-4 transient terms are neglected and the quasi-static approach is justified by the separation of time-scales between mineral dissolution and flow and solute concentration relaxation (ref.
-52 and the references therein).
+where c is the depth-averaged dissolved-calcite-ion concentration, D is the molecular diffusion coefficient, and Ω is the reaction term50,51.
+The transient terms in Eq.
+(4) are neglected, and the quasistatic approach is justified by the separation of timescales between mineral dissolution and flow and the relaxation of solute concentration (see ref.
+52 and references therein).